Eusideroxylon: Description

-Eusideroxylon are canopy tree species with erect or spreading branches and extremely durable and decay-resistant wood.
+Eusideroxylon zwageri is a canopy tree species with erect or spreading branches and extremely durable and decay-resistant wood.
+They are slow growing (0.5 m per year) tall evergreen trees with a straight bole (usually host to Cassytha, a parasitic vine with leaves reduced to scales, up to half of the tree's height).
+It is slightly fluted at the base, up to 150 to 220 cm in diameter.
+The trunk has many small, rounded "buttresses" that give the base an almost elephant-foot like appearance.

-Eusideroxylon zwageri is a slow growing (0.5 metres per year) tall evergreen tree with a straight bole (usually host to Cassytha, a parasitic vine with leaves reduced to scales, up to half of the tree's height).
-It is slightly fluted at the base, up to 150–220 cm in diameter.
-The trunk has many small, rounded buttresses that give the base an elephant-foot like appearance.
-Individual trees may reach an age of 1,000 years or more.
-Common commercially exploitable trees attain a height of 30 or more metres (100 ft) with trunk diameters of exploitable trees up to 92 cm.
-Protected trees are towering giants of the forest attaining a height of up to 50 metres and a diameter of 220 cm – though height is routinely reduced by lightning strikes.
+Common commercially exploitable trees attain a height of around 30 m, with trunk diameters of exploitable trees up to 92 cm.
+Protected trees are towering giants of the forest attaining a height of up to 50 m and a diameter of 220 cm – though height is routinely reduced by lightning strikes.
 An Ulin tree discovered in 1993 in Kutai National Park, is one of the largest plants in Indonesia.
-It is an estimated 1,000 years old, and has increased its diameter from 2.41 to 2.47 metres in the 20 years since its discovery.
-Its height was however reduced from about 30 metres to only 20 metres after a lightning strike.
-Another at Sangkimah in the west of the park has a diameter of 2.25 metres and a height of some 45 metres.
+It is an estimated 1,000 years old, and has increased its diameter from 241 to 247 cm in the 20 years since its discovery.
+Its height was however reduced from about 30 m to only 20 m after a lightning strike.
+Another at Sangkimah in the west of the park has a diameter of 225 cm and a height of some 45 m.
 Odoardo Beccari reported a specimen with a girth of 10 metres.